“The Hand of God” by Auguste Rodin

 “The Hand of God” was modelled by Auguste Rodin and attempts to compare the art of sculpture to the divine process of creation.
-A large right hand, emerging from the earth, holds a lump of earth or clay, from which two struggling emergent figures, Adam and Eve, have been modelled.
+A right hand, emerging from the earth, holds a lump of clay from which two struggling emergent figures, Adam and Eve, have been modelled.

 - Title: The Hand of God